mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/backup-and-restore/index.md

 - Save the data from all namespaces

 These default settings take effect after the cluster is created.
-If you install Konvoy with the default platform services deployed, the initial backup starts after the cluster is successfully provisioned and ready for use.
+If you install Kommander with the default platform services deployed, the initial backup starts after the cluster is successfully provisioned and ready for use.

 #### Alternate backup schedules